department-of-veterans-affairs/va.gov-team/products/Comparison Tool Enhancements/research/Conversation_Guide_CT_SMF.md

   - See <i>Screen Sharing Instructions</i> if needed

 ### Task #1: [Initial search]
 <i>"Picture yourself casually exploring institutions to attend or just satisfying your curiosity about available options.
 Search for an institution or program that piques your interest or curiosity.
-If you're unsure of specific institution names, that's perfectly fine.
-You can also enter a location you'd like to explore.
 Ready to dive in?"</i>

   - 1. <i>"If you were interested in finding a program or institution to attend, what's the first step you'd take?"</i>
   - <i>"I would like to hear your thoughts as you go through this process.
 Say whatever you are thinking, what you are doing, and feel free to share what you're unsure about."</i>
     - Make notes of their process - what they are doing and saying.

+  - 2. Here are questions for when the participant inputs their search criteria and you want them to notice the school card results:
+    - <i>"What is this information telling you?"</i>
+    - <i>"Did you see how to do that?"</i>

 ### Task #2: [Refine search]
 "<i>Now that you've completed your initial search, let's dive a bit deeper.
 Think about your specific interests and goals you have in mind for your educational opportunities you're seeking or curious about.
 Afterward, let's use the comparison tool's filtering features to refine your options and find programs that match your preferences.
 As you make your selections, please share your reasons behind these choices.
 This is all about tailoring the search to your liking, so take your time and feel free to explore!"</i>